 As the ancient Chinese proverb says, “the only thing that’s constant is change”.
 Your 2017 tax return has a number of significant changes.
 How these changes affect your bottom line depends on your personal tax situation.
 Here’s what you need to know about tax changes for 2017.

 The Canada Caregiver Amount is new for 2017.
-If you’ve previously claimed:
+This change affects you if you’ve previously claimed:

 - The Family Caregiver Amount